PrajeetSingh/MySQLGitHubNotes/Quick-Install-MySQL-Community-Version.md

 When MySQL is installed, temporary password of "root" user is put in /var/log/mysqld.log file.
 "mysql -u root -p" will help you login to MySQL and prompt for password, you can put temporary password, then change that after login using "atler user" command.
 -->
+I simply copy paste entire part of script on newly created server and run these
 ```sh
 wget https://dev.mysql.com/get/mysql84-community-release-el9-1.noarch.rpm;
 sudo dnf install mysql84-community-release-el9-1.noarch.rpm -y;